 Sunday, June 11, 2000 • Shigatse to Lhatse

 I was exhausted after Satsang last night, but when I laid down, figures were racing around in my head.
 I couldn’t breathe.
 I sat up to breathe easier and then felt light-headed.
 Then I felt cold.
 I kept trying to force the air out to get a better breath.
 Parvati slept so well.
 I was scared.
-Wanted to give up and go home.
-What made me think I could do this in the first place?
+Could I really do this?

 Being at morning Satsang was good—also reading that these mild nuisance symptoms should disappear in two to four days.
 Hang on.